-The total of the interest actually paid in 1986 (5th column) should equal the interest expense entered in Screen 13, page 11.
+The total of the interest actually paid in 1987 (6th column) should equal the interest expense entered in Screen 13, page 11.

-See the bottom of page 7 of the check-in form for additional guidelines to completing this section.
+See the footnotes at the bottom of page 7 of the check-in form for additional guidelines to completing this section.